• To preside over Municipal Council meetings so that its business can be carried out efficiently and effectively;

 The Speaker must ensure that the Rules of Order serves the needs of the day and must initiate amendments where necessary.
 It is also for that reason that Council has appointed the Speaker as Chairperson of the Rules Committee.

-Council has also authorised the Speaker
+Council has also authorized the Speaker

 (a) Authorise an investigation of the facts and circumstances of the alleged breach;